 But you’re not coming here just for the view.
 The Capitoline Museums (which are actually just one museum housed in a number of buildings), are home to a number of treasures, including medieval and Renaissance art.
 They’re also well established, being the world’s oldest national museum, and in their present guise are set out to a design by Michelangelo.

 The museum on Capitoline Hill consists of three main buildings that house different collections, with a primary focus on sculpture, although there are of course other items in the collection including jewellery and other art pieces.
-One of the most famous pieces, and one that you must see on your visit, is the scultpture of the “She-Wolf” feeding Romulus and Remus, one of the most well known symbols of Rome.
+One of the most famous pieces, and one that you must see on your visit, is the sculpture of the “She-Wolf” feeding Romulus and Remus, one of the most well known symbols of Rome.

 Entry to the Capitoline Museums is ticketed, with discounts available for Roma pass holders.
+They are open every day from 9.30am – 7.30pm.

 We’re going to finish off the first of our two days in Rome with a couple of Rome classics.
 The first of these is the Trevi Fountain, a massive Baroque installation that is arguably the most famous fountain in the world.